plan-d-io/Belgium-electricity-import-inference-engine/README.md

 ### Step 3 — Allocating Cross-Border Exports

 Exports to Belgium are allocated sequentially across the marginal stack until fully attributed.
 Any residual is recorded explicitly.
-In laymans terms: if the observed export to Belgium cannot be supplied by the detected marginal technology, the second-to-marginal tech is used, then the third etc.
+In laymans terms: if the observed export from Country A to Belgium cannot be supplied by the detected marginal technology in country A, the second-to-marginal tech is used, then the third etc.

 ### Step 4 — Net Imports and Transit